owasp-amass/amass/doc/user_guide.md

 There is nothing preventing multiple users from sharing a single (remote) graph database and leveraging each others findings across enumerations.

-In the following section, we will detail the currrent schema of the Graph DB.

-### Cayley Schema
+### Cayley Graph Schema

 The GraphDB is storing all the domains that were found for a given enumeration.
 It stores the associated information such as the ip, ns_record, a_record, cname, ip block and associated source for each one of them as well.
-Each enumeation is identified by a uuid.
+Each enumeration is identified by a uuid.

 Here is an example of graph for an enumeration run on example.com: